Repelled by high car prices, Americans are holding on to their vehicles longer than ever

 Published

-With new and used cars still painfully expensive, Ryan Holdsworth says he plans to keep his 9-year-old Chevy Cruze for at least four more years.
+ANN ARBOR, Mich. -- With new and used cars still painfully expensive, Ryan Holdsworth says he plans to keep his 9-year-old Chevy Cruze for at least four more years.
 Limiting his car payments and his overall debt is a bigger priority for him than having a new vehicle.
-A 35-year-old grocery store worker from Grand…
+A 35-year-old grocery store…